Titantek/ada-outlier-datastory/content.md

    <img src="/ada-outlier-datastory/assets/img/node2vec_and_sbert.png" alt="Node2Vec and SBERT" style="max-width: 70%; height: auto;">
 </div>

 We can observe a slight improvement in the similarity for both structural and content-based similarity between articles in 2024 compared to 2007.
-The similarity between articles in 2024 is higher than in 2007, which indicates that the structure of Wikipedia has evolved to be more coherent and organized.
+The similarity between articles in 2024 is higher than in 2007, which indicates that the structure of Wikipedia evolved and became more coherent and organized.

 The combined similarity score of each article is calculated by taking the average of the structural and content-based similarity scores.
 The combined similarity score is then used to compare the structure of Wikipedia in 2007 and 2024.